ImLemni/ada-epfl/docs/index.md

 We have studied the impact of the order of the reviews for the same franchise without noticing any clear difference.
 That means that people does not tend to give better grades or reviews for a book whether they have already watched the movie or not.

-**Is the cost impactful ?**
+**Is the cost impacting ?**

-The overall grades are negatively correlated with the price, this is also the case for the positivity of reviews.
+The overall grades are negatively correlated with the price, this is also the case for the positiveness of reviews.
 However this behavior is similar for both the movies and the books.

 <img src="images/ada-img/price-range-to-overall-score.png">